News

 SHARING THEIR SECRETS

-Over the past 50 years, Anne Ma and Jan Erik Usterud have left a significant mark on the 100-year history of the Sørland folk songs.
+Over the past 50 years, Anne Ma and Jan Erik Usterud have made a significant mark on the 100-year history of Sørland folk songs.

 Read morenorth_east